Directed Research and Study

 DIRECTED RESEARCH AND STUDY PERMISSION FORMS MUST BE SUBMITTED AND APPROVED BEFORE REGISTERING FOR THE COURSE.
 SUBMISSION AND APPROVAL OF THE PERMISSION FORMS DO NOT CONSTITUTE REGISTRATION FOR THE COURSE.

 These rules are intended to combine and supersede the prior rules for the separate categories of courses known as Directed Research and Directed Study.
 A Directed Research and Study project is one what involves either: (1) faculty directed independent scholarly research culminating in a final paper or project; or (2) faculty directed independent study involving knowledge skills or experience related to law, regular student faculty interaction, and faculty feedback and evaluation.

 - Directed Research and Study (DRS) offerings must be approved in advance of registration for the course.
-For DRS offerings of 3 credits or less per semester, the approval must be sought from the Associate Dean for Academic Affairs.
-For DRS offerings of 4-6 credits per semester, approval must be sought from the Standards Oversight Subcommittee pursuant to Rule 8, below.
-The Standards Oversight Subcommittee shall be composed of three members of the standards committee.
+For DRS offerings of 3 credits or less per term, the approval must be sought from the Associate Dean for Academic Affairs.
+For DRS offerings of 4-6 credits per term, approval must be sought from the Associate Dean for Academic Affairs pursuant to Rule 7, below.

-- For the summer session, students must register for DRS by the fourth class day of the first term.
-DRS is available only as a full-semester course.
+- In the Fall and Spring terms, students must register for DRS by the twelfth class day of the long term.
+For the summer session, students must register for DRS by the fourth class day of the first term.
+DRS is available only as a full-term course.
 Late registration for DRS is not available.